-The Deck is delivered together with a backpack, inner bag, glider strap, Triple Seven T-shirt and USB key with this manual.
+The D-light is delivered together with a backpack, inner bag, glider strap, Triple Seven T-shirt and a USB key containing this manual.

 Assembly

 Before you rush to the first take-off we recommend you take your time to unpack and test your equipment on a training slope.
 In this way you will have time and will not be distracted or rushed to prepare your equipment, and you will be able to do your first pre-flight check properly.